How Should Calgary Regulate Airbnb and Short-Term Rentals?

 How to Participate

-- Review the Phase 1 What We Heard Report and Phase 2 What We Heard Report to see what Calgarians said during engagement.
+- Review the Phase 1 What We Heard Report and Phase 2 What We Heard Report to see what Calgarians said during public engagement.

 - Learn about the new rules taking effect April 1, 2025 at calgary.ca/str.